LETTERS: No more free rides; Truth form fiction; No to high speed rail; and more [Gazette, The (CO)]

 I sincerely admire the moral businessman and businesswoman, but let's not forget who keeps their businesses viable.
 We all deserve a break; we're all in this together.

 No more free rides

 There are many right wing pundits claiming that the Affordable Care Act is a government takeover of health insurance.
 They also claim it is socialism.
 I do not remember hearing those claims when motor vehicle insurance became mandatory.
-Was the state of Colorado taking over car insurance?
-Was the state of Colorado becoming a socialistic state?
+Was the state of

 The purchase of car insurance and health insurance from the free market system is what capitalism is.
 It's hard to listen to those who spew out words like "government takeover" and "socialism" when they really have no idea what they are talking about.

 In a perfect world, all of us would have health insurance.
 Since we all do not, the burden of the cost is put on those of us who do have it.
 It's about time we all started paying for it.
 No more free rides.